College of Social Sciences and Interdisciplinary Studies

 Anthropology

-Located at the nexus of Natural Sciences, Social Sciences, and Humanities, Anthropology is the study of humans, past and present.
-Anthropology prepares students for excellent jobs and opens doors to various career paths, by providing global information and the skills critical for succeeding in business, research, teaching, advocacy, and public service.
+Located at the nexus of the natural and social sciences and humanities, Anthropology is the study of human cultural, social, and biological diversity, past and present.
+Through its holistic emphasis on comparative, evolutionary, and cross-cultural analysis, Anthropology prepares students for excellent jobs and opens doors to various career paths by providing global information and the skills critical for succeeding in business, research, teaching, advocacy, and public service.

 Asian Studies